AbdelrhmanHamouda/kafkaCluster-terraform-kubernetes/README.md

 terraform apply
 ```

-Running `kubectl get pods` will return a list of 5 pods (a zookeeper pod, 3 kafka broke pods and kafkaDrop pod).
+Running `kubectl get pods` will return a list of 5 pods (a zookeeper pod, 3 kafka broker pods and kafkaDrop pod).

 Each container has its own service.